 My favorite part was when they asked if I would like to meet for dinner.
 When traveling solo, having someone to share a meal with is always appreciated.
 I loved being able to come together and break bread, swap travel stories, and connect with other people of faith that I normally would never meet.

-These types of personal touches make travel that much more sweet.
-When on a trip, it often times isn’t always about the beautiful locations you get to see, but the beautiful people you meet along the way.
+These types of personal touches make travel that much sweeter.
+When on a trip, sometimes it isn’t about the beautiful locations you get to see, but the beautiful people you meet along the way. 🙂

 A huge and gracious thank you to FaithStay for a wonderful experience during my time in Los Angeles (and for all that food!)